cuckoosandbox/cuckoo/docs/book/src/installation/host/configuration.rst

 volatility.conf
 ===============

 The volatility tool offers a large set of plugins for memory dump analysis.
-Some of them are quite slow. volatility.conf enables you to enable or disable the plugins of your choice.
+Some of them are quite slow.
+In volatility.conf enables you to enable or disable the plugins of your choice.
+To use Volatility you have to enable it before in processing.conf and enable memory_dump in cuckoo.conf.

 In the basic section you can configure the deletion of memory dumps after processing::